dustin-longenecker/liri-node-app/README.md

   * Name of the venue
   * Venue location
   * Date of the Event (use moment to format this as "MM/DD/YYYY")
-2. node liri.js spotify-this-song '<song name here>'
+2. node liri.js spotify-this-song <song name here>
   - This will show the following information about the song in your terminal/bash window

   * Artist(s)
   * The song's name
   * A preview link of the song from Spotify
   * The album that the song is from

   - If no song is provided then your program will default to "The Sign" by Ace of Base.
   - You will utilize the node-spotify-api package in order to retrieve song information from the Spotify API.
-3. node liri.js movie-this '<movie name here>'
+3. node liri.js movie-this <movie name here>

    * Title of the movie.
    * Year the movie came out.
    * IMDB Rating of the movie.